-Tobacco contributes significantly to the development and progression of periodontal issues, and it is associated with oral health issues like increased pocket depths, alveolar bone, and tooth loss.
+Tobacco contributes significantly to the development and progression of periodontal issues such as gum recession and gum disease.
+It is also associated with oral health issues like increased pocket depths, alveolar bone, and tooth loss.
 According to the available literature and research, nicotine affects gingival blood flow and immune cell functions.
-These are all possible mechanisms responsible for the overall effects on periodontal tissues.
+These are all possible mechanisms responsible for the overall effects on periodontal tissues including gum damage.

 Oral Health Issues

 Smoking and gum disease are related, and this has been studied extensively over the past few years.
 Recently, we have seen a rise in smokeless tobacco products and hence, perceived as harmless.
 This has made many people switch from their cigarette brands as it is a more convenient and harmless alternative.
 However, that is not true.
 There might be no smoke, but it does contain nicotine, which is the central ingredient and the user experiences;